Dani Shapiro: Signal Fires

+Inheritance

+In Inheritance, Shapiro writes about her experience of learning through a recreational DNA test that her biological father was not Paul Shapiro; rather, she had been conceived by the primitive practice of mixing Paul's sperm with that of an anonymous donor, whom she later was able to identify.

+Inheritance debuted at number 11 on the New York Times Best Seller list and Ruth Franklin called it "beautifully written and deeply moving."
+The San Francisco Chronicle described Inheritance as "as compulsively readable as a mystery novel, while exploring the deeper mysteries of identity and family and truth itself… a story told with great insight and honesty and heart."
+Jennifer Egan wrote that "Inheritance is Dani Shapiro at her best: a gripping genetic detective story, and a meditation on the meaning of parenthood and family."

+The memoir was included on several best-of-the-year lists, including that of Vanity Fair, Oprah Magazine, Lit Hub and Wired.
+As of 2019, Inheritance was being adapted for film by Shapiro's husband, journalist and screenwriter Michael Maren, in development with Killer Films.

 Screenwriting

-Shapiro has also written for the screen; in 1999, she adapted Oscar Wilde's The Happy Prince for HBO and in 2000, she co-wrote a screenplay based on her memoir, Slow Motion, with Michael Maren.
-Shapiro is currently adapting Sue Miller's bestselling novel Monogamy for film for Killer Films and Yellow Bear Films.
-She is also adapting Signal Fires for its television adaptation.
+In 1999, Shapiro adapted Oscar Wilde's The Happy Prince for an episode of the HBO animated anthology series Happily Ever After: Fairy Tales for Every Child.
+In 2000, she co-wrote a screenplay based on her memoir, Slow Motion, with Michael Maren.
+As of 2021, Shapiro was adapting Sue Miller's novel Monogamy for film for Killer Films and Yellow Bear Films.

 Teaching

-Dani has taught writing classes and workshops at NYU, Wesleyan University and Columbia University as well Kripalu Center for Yoga and Health, 1440 Multiversity, and Fine Arts Work Center.
-On March 31, 2020, she launched her first digital course, "Writing for Inner Calm: Methods & Exercises", on the Skillshare online learning platform.
+Shapiro has taught writing classes and workshops at NYU, Wesleyan University and Columbia University as well Kripalu Center for Yoga and Health, 1440 Multiversity, and Fine Arts Work Center.

-She also co-founded Sirenland Writers Conference which takes place annually in Positano, Italy.
+She also co-founded the Sirenland Writers Conference, which takes place annually in Positano, Italy.

 Podcasting

-In collaboration with iHeart Radio, Shapiro launched the original podcast Family Secrets in 2019.
+In collaboration with iHeartRadio, Shapiro launched the original podcast Family Secrets in 2019.
 Each episode of this iTunes Top 10 podcast features a conversation between Dani and a guest who's experienced a family secret and its effects.
-The podcast's seventh season premiered on September 1, 2022 the podcast has over 30 million downloads.
+The podcast's seventh season premiered on September 1, 2022 the podcast has more than 30 million downloads.

-In addition to Family Secrets, Dani created and hosted another podcast with iHeart Radio, The Way We Live Now, which launched in April 2020 and concluded in July 2020.
-The podcast examined the way people from all walks of life have coped during the COVID-19 pandemic.
+In addition to Family Secrets, Shapiro created and hosted another podcast with iHeartRadio, The Way We Live Now, which launched in April 2020 and concluded in July 2020.
+The podcast examined the way people from different walks of life have coped during the COVID-19 pandemic.

 Personal life

-Shapiro has been married since 1997 to screenwriter Michael Maren, and they have a son, Jacob.
-In the early 2000s, Dani and her family moved from Brooklyn, NY to Litchfield County, Connecticut.
+Shapiro has been married screenwriter Michael Maren since 1997, and they have a son, Jacob.
+In the early 2000s, Shapiro and her family moved from Brooklyn, NY to Litchfield County, Connecticut.

+Shapiro wrote that in February 2024 she was diagnosed with a rare malignant tumor in the back of her eye, which she later learned would not be fatal.
+The diagnosis caused her to consider destroying her personal diaries—as distinguished from crafted, edited memoirs, and the treatment (surgery and radiation) altered her sight so the world appeared to her in ways she likened to Claude Monet's Impressionist style of painting.